Best Affordable Les Pauls

 - ESP LTD EC 401: This is a more affordable version of the EC-1000.
 Like it’s big brother it is a great guitar, with a lot of options to choose from.

-- PRS SE 245: PRS has their own thing going on, and they certainly aren’t trying to copy Gibson.
+- PRS SE 245: In my opinion, this is one of the best electric guitars under $750.
+PRS has their own thing going on, and they certainly aren’t trying to copy Gibson.
 However, the SE 245 is a single-cutaway electric guitar you might consider as an alternative to the LP.

 - Jackson Pro Series Monarkh: Equipped with Seymour Duncan Blackout pickups, the Monarkh has caught my attention lately.
 Jackson is one of the top guitar brands for metal, so you know what this guitar is built for.

-In this article covered what I think are the best options for a guitar player who wants something with the sound and vibe of a Gibson LP, but for a budget price.
-Remember this is all based on my own opinions and experiences.
-I encourage your to do your own research and draw your own conclusions.
+This article covered what I think are the best options for a guitar player who wants something with the sound and vibe of a Gibson LP, but for a budget price.
+Remember, this is all based on my own opinions and experiences.
+I encourage you to do your own research and draw your own conclusions.
 You’ll also want to visit the manufacturer’s websites for the latest info on their guitars, as specs and prices can change over time.

 It’s common for guitar players to feel peer pressure when it comes to choosing gear, and think that if they don’t play the right guitar they will be missing out.
 The thing is, “the right guitar” is different for each person.
 Every musician must make the choice that’s best for them.